UK's FTSE falls as Tesco tumbles

 HSBC cut its target price for Tesco to 175 pence from 195 pence and kept its "underweight" rating, noting that this accounting issue relates to one area, the UK food business, and raises the spectre there could be more issues across the group.

-Shares in Tesco closed at an 11-year low of 203 pence, having dropped almost 40 percent this year and some 30 percent in the last three months alone.
+Shares in Tesco are currently trading at 11-year lows at around 204 pence, having dropped almost 40 percent this year and some 30 percent in the last three months alone.

 If Tesco falls another 20 percent, George Godber, manager of the CF Miton UK Value Opportunities Fund, would consider buying its shares, though "it would have to go in hand with the chief exec saying 'this is what I want to do to fix the business'".